Jaguars fire GM Dave Caldwell following 10th straight loss

 Left tackle Luke Joeckel (2013) is out of the league.
 Bortles (2014) also was out until Denver signed him to its practice squad this season.
 Defensive end Dante Fowler (2015), Ramsey (2016) and running back Leonard Fournette (2017) were considered headaches and traded.
 Defensive tackle Taven Byran (2018) is a first-round bust, and cornerback CJ Henderson and defensive end K’Lavon Chaisson look like 2019 reaches at Nos.
 9 and 20, respectively.

 In Caldwell’s defense, he didn’t have total control for some of those calls.
-Former personnel chief Tom Coughlin had final say over all football decisions for three years (2017-19).
+Coughlin had final say over all football decisions for three years (2017-19).

 Caldwell spent part of this offseason trying to clean up Coughlin’s mess.
 Khan essentially blamed the team’s struggles in 2018 and ’19 on its inaugural coach who failed to make a smooth transition to the front office.